bitcoincashorg/spec/reenable-op-codes.md

 In order to facilitate the "operands must be equal length" rule for bitwise logic.
 An additional operator is required to give script authors a reasonable way of padding operands when required.
 Four options are presented.
 Only one is required to fullfill the stated purpose.

-TODO: assign op code bytes to each operator.
+TODO: assign op code bytes to each accepted operator.

 ####END DRAFT DISCUSSION